-According to Articles 4(2) and 5(1) of Directive 94/9/EC and for the purposes of market surveillance the EC Declaration of Conformity / the written Attestation of Conformity must accompany the information given with each single product, or each batch of identical products delivered for the same end user.
+According to Articles 4(2) and 5(1) of Directive 94/9/EC and for the purposes of market surveillance the EC declaration of conformity / the written attestation of conformity must accompany the information given with each single product, or each batch of identical products delivered for the same end user.

-The product is also accompanied by instructions for safe use (see EHSR 1.0.6 of Annex II to the ATEX Directive 94/9/EC).
-The manufacturer shall provide to the user written instructions that include the necessary information for repair, maintenance and/or overhaul of the equipment concerned.
-The manufacturer does not have to provide the full technical file.
+The product is also accompanied by instructions for safe use (see EHSR 1.0.6).
+The manufacturer does not have to provide the full technical file to the user.